leowheeler1/project4main/README.md

 ![app_2](images/app_2.png)

-From there, just type symptoms into the field, and watch as the model gives suggestions for treatment!
+From there, just type symptoms into the field, and watch as the model gives its input on how soon you should see a doctor.

 ![demo](images/app_demo.gif)

 ## References (Data)
-- `symptom-disease-dataset` from user `dux-tecblic` on `HuggingFace.co`.
+- `symptom-disease-dataset` from user `dux-tecblic` on [HuggingFace.co](huggingface.co).
 Dataset can be found [here.](https://huggingface.co/datasets/dux-tecblic/symptom-disease-dataset)

 ## Other References
 - [Blue Cross Blue Shield MN](https://www.bluecrossmn.com/find-care/when-visit-urgent-care-emergency-room-or-doctors-office ), used to help determine classes for classification

 ## Credits
+    - Liliana Guevara-Guerrero
     - Leo Wheeler
     - Jacob Brown
-    - Liliana Guevara-Guerrero
     - Connor Beaton